Sidirgot/MarkdownBlogCMS/README.md

 ## State of the application

-At this point, the entire backend is under Vuex, and I am moving to build a basic frontend Blade like approach from the frontend.
+At this point, the entire backend is under Vuex, and I am moving to build a basic Blade like approach from the frontend.

 ## Features in development